Common Application Services

 Why do they standardize grading information?

 There is no national standard for awarding credits and grades.
 Some schools are on a course credit system; some are on a semester hour basis.
 Some award pluses and minuses, such as UMD, some do not.
-Medical schools need a standardized format in order to compare applicants.
+Professional schools need a standardized format in order to compare applicants.
 Consequently, common application services "normalize" grading systems and calculate what they refer to as an "AMCAS GPA" or an "AADSAS GPA," for example.
 That is the GPA that the professional schools use for their admissions review.
 In addition, many students have taken courses from more than one undergraduate institution.
 The application service formula will put all of your undergraduate course work into one calculation.

 How do I know what GPA will be reported?